Mediation Services in Dublin

 What is Mediation?

-As a Mediator I am often asked to explain mediation when speaking with people looking for information.
+As a Mediator I am often asked to explain mediation.

 The Mediation Act 2017 describes mediation as “a confidential, facilitative and voluntary process in which parties to a dispute, with the assistance of a Mediator, attempt to reach a mutually acceptable agreement to resolve the dispute”.